Rook (chess)

 The rook (/ɹʊk/; ♖, ♜) is a piece in the game of chess.
+Each player starts the game with two rooks, one in each corner on their side of the board.
 It may move any number of squares horizontally or vertically without jumping, and it may an enemy piece on its path; it may participate in castling.
-Each player starts the game with two rooks, one in each corner on their side of the board.

 Formerly, the rook (from رخ) was alternatively called the tower, marquess, rector, and comes (count or earl).
 The term "castle" is considered to be informal or old-fashioned.